DVLrepertoire/songs/_songs/this-little-light-of-mine.md

 **Chorus**

-Sunday gave me the gift of love,
+Monday gave me the gift of love,
-Monday peace came from above,
+Tuesday peace came from above,
-Tuesday He told me to have more faith,
+Wednesday He told me to have more faith,
-Wednesday He gave me a little more grace,
+Thursday He gave me a little more grace,
-Thursday He told me to watch and pray,
+Friday He told me to watch and pray,
-Friday He told me just what to say
+Saturday He told me just what to say
-Saturday He gave me the power divine
+On Sunday He gave me the power divine
 Just to let my little light shine.

 **Chorus**